thecwlzone/thecwlzone-3.0/README.md

 None. `git clone` to copy the code

-Note: Middleman 4.3 build and server methods throw warnings when using Ruby 2.7

 ## Image generation

 Running `bundle exec middleman build` compiles the static HTML pages